List of DOS commands: LOADFIX

 Loads a program above the first 64K of memory, and runs the program.
 The command is available in MS-DOS versions 5 and later.
 It is included only in MS-DOS/PC DOS.
 DR-DOS used memmax, which opened or closed lower, upper, and video memory access, to block the lower 64K of memory.

 LOADHIGH and LH

-A command that loads a program into the upper memory area.
+Loads a program into the upper memory area.

 The command is available in MS-DOS versions 5 and later.

 It is called hiload in DR-DOS.

 MD or MKDIR

 Makes a new directory.
 The parent of the directory specified will be created if it does not already exist.

 The command is available in MS-DOS versions 2 and later.

 MEM

 Displays memory usage.
 It is capable of displaying program size and status, memory in use, and internal drivers.
 It is an external command.

 The command is available in MS-DOS versions 4 and later and DR DOS releases 5.0 and later.

 On earlier DOS versions the memory usage could be shown by running CHKDSK.
 In DR DOS the parameter /A could be used to only show the memory usage.